PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 Generate some HTTP traffic to the web apps using the DNS name of the Public NLB that is in front of the web compute instances.
 URL will be the FQDN of the NLBs from the terraform output

 - Reference terraform output for `app_nlbs_dns`
-- From your local machine browser, attempt connection to http://`app1_nlb`
+- From your local machine browser, attempt connection to http://`spoke1-nlb`
-- From your local machine browser, attempt connection to http://`app2_nlb`
+- From your local machine browser, attempt connection to http://`spoke2-nlb`
 - Refresh a few times

 > &#8505; The inbound routing should now be in place, but you will not get a response yet as the instances are not yet running a web server.

+> &#8505; The web instances are configured to update and install web server automatically with a user-data script, but they first must have a working outbound path to the Internet to retrieve packages.

 ###  3.17.4.
-Test Outbound Traffic from App1 Spoke Instance
+Test Outbound Traffic from Spoke1 Instance

 Access the spoke web servers console using the AWS Systems Manager connect

 - Navigate to Instances view in the EC2 Console
-- Select `ps-lab-app1-web-1` and click Connect button in the top right
+- Select `spoke1-web-az1` and click Connect button in the top right
+- Switch to Session Manager and Connect
 - From the Shell, try to generate outbound traffic

 ```ping 8.8.8.8```

 ```curl http://ifconfig.me```

-> &#8505; Note that web instances are configured to update and install web server automatically, but they first must have a working outbound path to the Internet to retrieve packages.
+> &#8505; Session Manager relies on a package being installed in the OS that makes an outbound connection to the AWS SSM service.
+We do not have outbound internet currently, but there is a private endpoint for the SSM service configured.
+It is not possible to use SSM for CLI access to VM-Series, as it does not have the package installed

 ###  3.17.5.
 Check Inbound Traffic Logs

 - Panorama -> Monitor Tab -> Traffic
-- Filter for traffic *to* App Spoke 1 `( addr.dst in 10.200.0.0/16 )`
+- Filter for traffic *to* Spoke 1 `( addr.dst in 10.200.0.0/16 )`
 - Notice that there is already many connection attempts from Internet scans to the App1 Public NLB and being permitted by VM-Series!
 - Notice that VM-Series is able to see the original client source IP for connections to to App Spokes
-- Try to identify your SSH traffic in the logs
+- Try to identify your client source IP in the logs

 > &#10067; Why does VM-Series see the private NLB addresses as the destination instead of the public address?